MyPureCloud/terraform-provider-genesyscloud/docs/resources/webdeployments_configuration.md

 - `allow_agent_control` (Boolean) Whether agent can take control over customer's screen or not
 - `enabled` (Boolean) Whether or not cobrowse is enabled
 - `mask_selectors` (List of String) List of CSS selectors which should be masked when screen sharing is active
+- `readonly_selectors` (List of String) List of CSS selectors which should be read-only when screen sharing is active

 <a id="nestedblock--journey_events"></a>